dtinth/redux-waitfor/README.md

-   For the last requirement that I want to modify the `stagedDatabaseEntry` before actually saving it to the database, I’ll just store the `stagedDatabaseOverrides` instead and derive them on-the-fly.
+   For the last requirement that I want to modify the `stagedDatabaseEntry` before actually saving it to the database, I’ll just store the `stagedDatabaseOverrides` instead and derive the actual entry on-the-fly.

-   This solution is less obvious to me, and I can only think of it as I write the documentation of this `redux-waitfor`.
+   This solution is less obvious to me, and I only came up with it as I write the documentation of this `redux-waitfor` package.

    Think of this approach as using a (non-materialized) view of the database.
    In fact, this may be a better option!